Northwest Railway Museum Collection

 The Museum's Library and Archives collection incorporates thousands of photographs, drawings, publications (including books, pamphlets, timetables), ephemera, and even paintings.
 This Collection is of interest to researchers but it also used to support the three dimensional object collections and its interpretation.

-The Museums's Conservation and Restoration Center is allowing significant improvements in collection care and will allow more artifacts to be placed on exhibition as they are rehabilitated.
+The Museums's Conservation and Restoration Workshop is allowing significant improvements in collection care and will allow more artifacts to be placed on exhibition as they are rehabilitated.

 Unlike many museums where a large object is the size of a chair or desk, and small objects are normally the size of pencils, at the Northwest Railway Museum many large objects require heavy equipment to move.
 Because of this working scale, it takes several years to rehabilitate just one one large object in the collection.